JorjaFox/website/content/posts/blog/2009/12-16-csi-one-of-the-best-shows-of-the-decade.md

 title: "CSI one of the best shows of the decade"
 date: '2009-12-16T09:26:21-08:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'So says TV Guide.
+description: 'So says TV Guide.
 So say we all.
 Ten years ago, science nerds would have been the sidekicks.
 Today they''re the heroes.'
 thumbnail:
     url: /img/blog/2009/csi-lv-s8cast_01.jpg
 categories: